honeycombio/beeline-nodejs/docs/API.md

 Starts a new span within an existing trace.
 This new span is added as a child of the current span, and recorded as the current span.

+Returns a reference to the span (to be used in `finishSpan` below.)

 example:

 ```javascript